 - French fries

-Have a variety of different types of buns available for guests or toast regular buns on the grill to give them a slight crunch.
+Have a variety of different types of hot dog buns available for guests or toast regular buns on the grill to give them a slight crunch.

-Hot Dog Tip: Country Living has a great money-saving tip for serving hot dogs: skip the paper plates and serve them on coffee filters.
+Country Living has another great money-saving tip for serving hot dogs: skip the paper plates and serve them on coffee filters.
 They’re inexpensive, lightweight, and make it much easier to hold a hot dog.